marklogic/marklogic-sesame/README.md

 * Optimized pagination of SPARQL result sets
 * Permissions

+## Before you start

+### Setup MarkLogic

+Ensure MarkLogic 8.0-4 is installed and running.
+To use marklogic-sesame applications you will need access to a running MarkLogic server.

+## Usage

-## Quick Start / Usage
+### Quick Start

-_IMPORTANT_ - NO RELEASE TO MAVEN YET, YOU MUST BUILD SOFTWARE
+_IMPORTANT_ - NO RELEASE TO MAVEN CENTRAL YET, YOU MUST BUILD SOFTWARE

+This API will be distributed on Maven Central.

-For gradle projects, include:
+For gradle projects, include following dependency in `build.gradle`:

 ```
 dependencies {